-The exceptions to the 152 m (500 ft) long test section include the crack-and-seat test sections in the SPS-6 experiment and some agency supplemental sections constructed on SPS projects.
-The crackand-seat sections on SPS-6 are 305 m (1,000 ft) long, while agency supplemental sections have been constructed both shorter and longer than the 152 m (500 ft) standard section.
+The exceptions to the 152 m (500 ft) long test section include the crack-and-seat test sections in the SPS-6 and supplemental sections on some SPS-4 experiment sites.
+The crack-and-seat sections on SPS-6 are 305 m (1,000 ft) long, while agency supplemental sections have been constructed both shorter and longer than the 152 m (500 ft) standard section.

-LTPP Database Tip!
-The database has not been completely converted to metric units.
+LTPP Database The database has not been completely converted to metric units.
 Some of the modules are in the International System of Units (SI) and some are still in the U.S. customary units.
 The units for every data element are stored in the LTPP data dictionary (LTPPDD) table.
-Units should be checked to ensure that calculations are performed with consistent units. ----------------------- --
+Units should be checked to ensure that calculations are performed with consistent units. --------------- --